HSC-25: Primary Missions

-As part of Helicopter Sea Combat Wing, Pacific (HELSEACOMBATWINGPAC), Helicopter Sea Combat Squadron TWO FIVE (HSC-25) is the Navy's only forward deployed Expeditionary Sea Combat squadron, providing Anti-Surface Warfare (ASUW), Personnel Recovery (PR), Special Operations Forces (SOF) support, Vertical Replenishment (VERTREP), Search and Rescue (SAR), and Medical Evacuation (MEDEVAC) capabilities to ships and units in the SEVENTH Fleet Area of Responsibility (AOR).
-HSC-25, known as the “Island Knights”, is a tenant command based at Andersen Air Force Base (AAFB), Guam.
-At homeguard, HSC-25 continues to maintain an aggressive tactics program in support of both deployed and local special warfare units, Expeditionary and Carrier Strike Groups (ESG/CSG), as well as providing 24-hour SAR and MEDEVAC services for Guam and the Northern Mariana Islands.
+As part of Helicopter Sea Combat Wing, Pacific, HSC-25 is the Navy's only forward deployed Expeditionary Sea Combat squadron, providing Anti-Surface Warfare, Personnel Recovery, Special Operations support, Vertical Replenishment, Search and Rescue, and Medical Evacuation capabilities to ships and units in the Seventh Fleet Area of Responsibility.
+HSC-25, known as the “Island Knights”, is based at Andersen Air Force Base, Guam.
+At homeguard, HSC-25 maintains an aggressive tactics program in support of both deployed and local special warfare units, Expeditionary and Carrier Strike Groups, as well as providing 24-hour SAR and MEDEVAC services for Guam and the Northern Mariana Islands.
 The squadron provides launch and recovery capabilities for target drones and exercise torpedoes to support readiness and certification requirements of Submarine Force Pacific Fleet submarines.
 HSC-25 also supports heliborne firefighting for the local area and Vertical Onboard Delivery and Fleet logistics support for deployed units in the Guam area.
-Year-round, the squadron maintains a detachment in Atsugi, Japan, which deploys aboard USS America (LHA-6), providing three aircraft with maintenance and flight crew to support the full spectrum of missions from armed defense of the ESG, to logistics and lifesaving.
-A second detachment deploys annually aboard a Combat Logistics Force (CLF) ship with the Ronald Reagan Carrier Strike Group, providing ordnance, critical logistical, SAR, and MEDEVAC support.
-Calendar year 2018 was an incredibly active period for Search and Rescue with 54 sorties, a total of 104 flight hours, 27 individuals rescued, and 16 MEDEVAC missions.
+2018 was a particularly active period for Search and Rescue with 54 sorties, a total of 104 flight hours, 27 individuals rescued, and 16 MEDEVAC missions.